tinktiago/tink-merchant-task/README.md

 - Read our [getting started guide](https://docs.tink.com/resources/getting-started)
 - Explore our [resources](https://docs.tink.com/resources/) for tutorials, libraries and demo apps
 - Check out the [Tink API documentation](https://docs.tink.com/api)

-## Support

-👋 We are continuously working on improving the developer experience of our API offering.
-[Contact us](https://tinkab.atlassian.net/servicedesk/customer/portal/5) for support, questions or suggestions.